mich2000/raspian-temp/README.md

 # raspian-temp

-A small project that I make to print out the temperature out of the raspberry pi 4 1gb on the tm1637 and with a grovepi button attached to it you can push it to switch between fahrenheit and celsius.
+A small project that I made to print out the temperature out of the raspberry pi 4 1gb on the tm1637 and with a grovepi button attached to it you can push it to switch between fahrenheit and celsius.

 ## Deploy